 Web – type in “Pichi Richi Railway” or www.pichirichirailway.org.au

 Steam locos on the Pichi Richi Railway roster include a T class 4-8-0, W class 4-8-2’s, an NM class 4-8-0, a steam motor coach called “The Coffee Pot”, a Wx class 2-6-0 and a Yx class 2-6-0 which has been returned to working order and has been beautifully restored.
 Operating diesels include NB, NSU, and NT classes of the former Commonwealth Railways.
 The Pichi Richi Railway have also acquired a former SAR Alco diesel No 843 which is currently being restored to working order.
 Of more than passing interest is the news that a private individual is building a full-scale replica of a James Martin 4-4-0 Z class steam loco at his house in the Adelaide Hills.
-The Smoke box, funnel, headlight, frame, cab, tender front bogie driving wheels and motion gear have already been built (the first casting of loco wheels for probably 50 years in Australia) Although it is still a few years from completion, we may well see a Z class loco working on the Pichi Richi Railway at some future date.
+The Z class loco and its fully restored tender are now both back at Quorn, and a new boiler being the last item required is currently being built.
 A considerable number of narrow-gauge passenger cars have also been beautifully restored by the Society.
 Timetables and fares for various length trips can be found on the Societies website and tickets can also be booked online through this site.

-The Great Northern Lodge 8648 6940 is the newest Motel in Quorn and having a four-star rating, is not the cheapest accommodation in town, but is thoroughly recommended if staying a night or two in Quorn.
+The Great Northern Lodge 8648 6940 is the newest Motel in Quorn.

 Semaphore Tourist Railway